f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 Greedy Prioritization faces the problems that

 - only replayed elements are getting updated.
-This means elements with small transition on the first run may never be visited,
+This means elements with small transition on the first run may never be visited.
-- it is sensitive to noise spikes and
+- It is sensitive to noise spikes and
 - prone to overfitting for slowly shrinking error.
 High initial transitions are replayed more frequently.

 To overcome these issues we need to find something in the middle of uniform and greedy sampling.